 Experience and Intentions toward Pelvic Examination Questionnaire (EIPE)

 A shortened version of a questionnaire developed by Wijma, Gullberg, and Kjessler, (1998) was used to assess women’s past experiences of having had a pelvic exam and their intentions of having a pelvic exam in future.
-The revised version used (labelled the EIPE) included four questions on the experience, comfort, fear, and apprehension of discomfort/pain, of pelvic exams, each rated on a 5-point likert scale, from 1 = extremely negative (e.g., extremely uncomfortable, extremely apprehensive, etc.) to 5 = extremely positive (e.g., extremely comfortable, apprehensive, etc.).
+The revised version used (labelled the EIPE) included four questions on the experience, comfort, fear, and apprehension of discomfort/pain, of pelvic exams.
+The questions were: How would you rate your most recent pelvic examination on the scale below?
+(1 = extremely negative to 5 = extremely positive); “How would you rate your comfort level during the most recent pelvic examination you had?”
+(1= extremely uncomfortable to 5 = extremely comfortable); “Do you have any fear in anticipation of a pelvic examination?”
+(1 = extremely afraid to 5 = not at all afraid); “How would you rate your apprehension of discomfort/pain during a pelvic examination?”
+(1 = extremely apprehensive to 5 = not at all apprehensive).
 The questions relating to experience and comfort were only asked of women who reported having had a pelvic exam; however, all of the participants were asked about fear of and apprehension about having a pelvic exam.
-All women were also asked whether they intended to seek a pelvic exam in the near future, with response options of yes, no, and unsure.
+All women were also asked intentions to seek a pelvic exam (“Based on your experience, would you seek a pelvic examination in the near future?”), with response options yes, no, and unsure.

 Procedure